ClickHouse System Tables Filling Disk: TTL and Cleanup Guide

 The system database in ClickHouse mixes two very different things.
 Virtual tables like system.parts and system.columns are computed on demand and consume no disk.
 The _log tables (query_log, query_thread_log, trace_log, part_log, metric_log, asynchronous_metric_log, and so on) are real MergeTree tables that grow forever by default.
 On a busy server, they easily reach hundreds of gigabytes.
 This guide shows how to control them without losing the operational data you need.

-The least invasive fix is to set a TTL on each log table so old data drops automatically.
+The least invasive fix, and the one we recommend by default, is to set a TTL on each log table so old data drops automatically.
 This works on a running server with no restart:

 ALTER TABLE system.query_log MODIFY TTL event_date + INTERVAL 14 DAY;